Naamah (demon): In the Zohar

 According to the Zohar, after Cain kills Abel, Adam separates from Eve for 130 years.
-During this time, Lilith and Naamah seduce him and bear his demonic children, who became the Plagues of Mankind.
+During this time, Lilith and Naamah seduce him and bear his demonic children, who become the Plagues of Mankind.
 She and Lilith cause epilepsy in children.

-In another story from the Zohar, Naamah and Lilith are said to have corrupted the angels Ouza and Azazel.
+In another story from the Zohar, Naamah and Lilith are said to have corrupted Ouza and Azazel, who were part of the group of angels knowns as the Watchers.
 The text states she also attracts demons, as she is continuously chased by demon kings Afrira and Qastimon every night, but she leaps away every time and takes multiple forms to entice men.

 She makes sport with the sons of man, and conceives from them through their dreams, from the male desire, and she attaches herself to them.
 She takes the desire, and nothing more, and from that desire she conceives and brings forth all kinds of demons into the world.
 And those sons she bears from men visit the women of humankind, who then conceive from them and give birth to spirits.
 And all of them go to the first Lilith and she brings them up.